There are various options available for people who want to live independently but need some level of support.

 Ramsey community wardens

-Age Concern runs a village warden service in Ramsey and surrounding villages to provide a regular contact for older or vulnerable people in their own homes.
+Age Concern UK Cambridgeshire and Peterborough runs a village warden service in Ramsey.
 A warden can make weekly or daily contact to provide discreet help for older people to keep and improve their independence.

 They offer a two week free trial and after that there is a small charge.